Powerball: Fortune cookie payout

 The Powerball drawing on March 30, 2005, produced 110 second-prize winners.
 The total payout to these winners was $19.4 million, with 89 winners receiving $100,000 each, while the other 21 winners received $500,000 each as they were Power Play selections.

 MUSL officials initially suspected fraud or a reporting error.
 However, all 110 winners had played numbers from fortune cookies made by Wonton Food Inc. of Long Island City, New York.
 The factory had printed the numbers "22, 28, 32, 33, 39, 40" on thousands of fortunes.
 The "40" in the fortune did not match the Powerball number, 42.
 No employees of Wonton Food played those numbers.
 At the time, the closest game member was Connecticut.
 Because the ticket holders had won as result of a coincidence rather than foul play, the payouts were made.

 Had the fortune cookie given 42 as the Powerball number, these winners would have shared the $25 million jackpot: each $227,272 annuity or $122,727 cash (before withholdings).
 The fortune on the cookie read: "All the preparation you've done will finally be paying off."

-Computers and slot machines
+Offshoots

 In 2006, WMS Gaming released a range of slot machines under the Powerball brand name.
 In 2007, the Oregon Lottery released a Windows Sidebar gadget that displays the winning numbers for Powerball in real-time.
 The gadget also provides large jackpot announcements.

 The New York Lottery introduced a Powerball scratchcard in 2010.
 Five winning numbers plus a Powerball were printed across the top of the card, with 12 opportunities to match.
 Matching the winning numbers or the Powerball won.
 The top prize was $1 million (annuity); unlike actual Powerball, there was no cash option for the top prize.

+Powerball Xs & Os is a separate lottery game launched in September 2026 available in 23 of the 49 lotteries that offer Powerball and is officially licensed by the National Football League.
+Instead of picking numbers, a player picks the logos of 8 of the 32 NFL teams and is awarded prizes based on how many of the logos they match during the Sunday drawing; the jackpot for matching all 8 logos is $1 million.
+Each ticket, which costs $5, can also be redeemed for points that can be entered into bonus drawings for NFL-themed prizes.